 Geramn Chamomile (Matricaria recutita) - You won't often see named varieties of chamomile.

 Roman Chamomile (Chamaemelum nobile) - An alternative plant, Roman Chamomile is a perennial plant often used as a groundcover and between stones and pavers.
 (Zones 3 - 9)

-Soil: Chamomile will flower best if grown in full sun and not too rich organic soil.
+Soil: Chamomile will flower best if grown in full sun and not too rich, organic soil.
 It will survive in poorer soils, but the stems will be that much floppier.
 Chamomile is not particular about soil pH, preferring a neutral range of between 5.6 and 7.5.

 Planting: German chamomile is easy to start from seed.
 Start seeds indoors, about 6 weeks before the last expected frost.
 Chamomile seed needs light to germinate, so simply scatter the seed and press firmly onto the soil, but do not cover the seed with soil.
 Seed should germinate in 7 to 14 days.

 Most insects stay clear of chamomile.
 In fact, it is used as a cucumber pest deterrent.
-However, aphids and thrips can sometimes be a problem.
-Both can be washed off the plant or treated with insecticidal soap.